 - 3/4 cup (50g) coconut (optional)( we used Baker's Angel Flake sweetened coconut)

-- 1 (8oz.) can crushed pineapple, put in a strainer and let the liquid drain off….I press with a fork to remove more liquid.
+- 1 (8oz.) can crushed pineapple, put in a strainer and let the liquid drain off….I press with a fork to remove not all, but a bit more liquid.

 For the Cream Cheese Frosting (this recipe can be easily doubled if you plan to do a lot of piping)